kentico-ericd/kontent-google-sheets-add-on/README.md

 ![Import log](/img/log.png)

+The import process will run for a maximum of 30 seconds.
+If your Sheet contains a large amount of data that cannot be completed within 30 seconds, the import will be performed in batches.
+You will be shown a menu stating which rows were successfully processed, and you can click **Resume** to continue importing the Sheet.

 # Contributing
 To develop and test this Google Script project, first install [this Chrome extension](https://chrome.google.com/webstore/detail/google-apps-script-github/lfjcgcmkmjjlieihflfhjopckgpelofo?hl=en) which integrates Google Scripts with Git.
 Then fork this repository and create a new Google Script project on https://script.google.com/.